Bridge Construction: Fall Prevention Tech Innovations Can Help Protect Workers’ Lives

 With a deep understanding of bridge construction, Travelers helps firms manage potential risks, including how innovative developments can help improve safety.
 Travelers has over 100 Risk Control professionals dedicated to the construction industry.

 Customers can access a range of on-site, online and on-demand tools, resources and services, many specifically focused on the unique risks and exposures of the construction industry.
 For example, the Travelers Fall Protection Awareness Series includes 10 modules where contractor customers learn about common fall hazards and best practices to help protect workers.
-Fall protection supervisor talks, checklists, as well as task-specific fall protection guides, are among the many pre-emptive resources also available to Travelers customers.
+Fall protection supervisor talks, checklists and task-specific fall protection guides are among the many pre-emptive resources also available to Travelers customers.

 Should an accident occur, workers compensation insurance coverage from Travelers helps protect both you and your employees.
 As the No. 1 writer of workers compensation insurance in the United States,7 our flexible solutions, responsive service and cutting-edge innovation empower our customers to help keep employees safe and businesses healthy.